LinkedPasts/linked-places-format/README.md

   ]
 }
 ```
+NOTES

+[1] A [Well-known text (WKT)](https://en.wikipedia.org/wiki/Well-known_text)  representation of geometry ("geowkt") can be supplied in place of a "coordinates" element (e.g. geometry #2 below) , but in this case *the entire dataset will not validate as GeoJSON*.
+It will however index successfully in Pelagios and World Historical Gazetteer and render in the maps of those projects.

-* Values for the optional `certainty` attribute can be one of "certain", "less-certain" and "uncertain".
+[2] Values for the optional `certainty` attribute can be one of "certain", "less-certain" and "uncertain".

-[1] In the event the location for a place is unknown, the "geometries" array should be empty, e.g.
+[3] In the event the location for a place is unknown, the single geometry's `coordinates` array should be empty, e.g.

 ```
 "geometry": {
-  "type": "GeometryCollection",
+  "type": "Point",
-  "geometries": []
+  "coordinates": []
 }
 ```

 #### **`links[]`** (_encouraged_)
 Linked Places format supports four types of linked resources, as shown here.
 Close matches are the principal means of linking places and gazetteer datasets and are therefore at least one of these is ***highly encouraged***.
 The reconciliation service of World Historical Gazetteer can facilitate identifying closeMatch relations with place name authorities like Wikidata and the Getty Thesaurus of Geographic Names.